Mission Partners

 Church Army - Marylebone Project Representative: Di Giles

 These women are often affected by substance misuse, unemployment, domestic violence and mental health issues.
 Whatever their story, the aim is to help them transition to increased self-esteem, employment, and independent living.
 This is done by providing shelter, emotional support, educational opportunities, spiritual space, and events in a welcoming and secure environment.
-To learn more about the Marylebone Project, watch the video on our YouTube channel
+To learn more about the Marylebone Project, watch the ‘Fresh Hope’ video below.

 Church representative: Caroline Kettlewell